Redhill, Surrey: Culture and community

 Redhill is part of the Reigate and Banstead local government district.
 Not far from the town is Gatton Park, an estate once owned by the Colmans; the estate has a private chapel (now open to the public) and a Japanese garden.

 The town has a distinctive red-brick complex called the Warwick Quadrant, which houses the Harlequin Theatre and Cinema, and the public library, as well as Sainsbury's and other shops.
-It has been refurbished and the red canopy and clock has been removed despite local opposition.
+The original glass canopy above the quadrant that had been installed in 1986, was replaced in 2016.

 The former Odeon cinema was built in 1938.
 It was converted into a nightclub in 1976, operating under various names, most recently Liquid and envy, until 2011 when it was closed down permanently to make way for new housing.
 Despite a plan to retain the listed Art Deco façade, delays in rebuilding and a reluctance to use the façade meant it "fell into decay" and was demolished in December 2017.

 The London to Brighton Veteran Car Run passes through the town each year.